nino-exe/NinoGames/README.md

 > **A unified desktop client for browsing, downloading, and managing PC games.**
 >
 <br/>
 NinoGames is a free, open-source PC game downloader built with Electron.
-It lets you search, download, and manage free PC games from multiple sources — all from a clean, dark-themed desktop app.
+It lets you search, download, and manage free PC games from multiple sources — all from a clean desktop app.

 ---
 ## Features